NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

 #### Publish signed packages

-Before submitting signed packages the certificate used to sign must be registered by one of the co-owners.
-See the [Register certificates](../reference/register-certificates.md) topic for more information.
+Before submitting signed packages, the certificate used to sign must be registered by one of the co-owners.
+For more information, see [Register certificates](../reference/register-certificates.md).

 ### Package validation and indexing